 Written by a leading product management thought leader Steven Haines, this book is a gospel for transforming into a confident product manager who can deliver effective results.

-Even if you are a novice looking to carve a dent in a product management career, this book can serve as a powerful tool which can help increase your productivity and teach you how to make a consistent impact on your business.
+Even if you are a novice looking to carve a dent in a product management career, this book can serve as a powerful tool that can help increase your productivity and teach you how to make a consistent impact on your business.

 It is one of the best product management books ever written and is definitely one of the initial reads for everybody in this field.

 - Charting out a plan to commence your journey to success

 - Learning how to go beyond functions to become a product/domain expert